richtabor/MerlinWP/README.md

 ### 5. Testing

 To test, you'll want to create a new standard WordPress installation and add your theme build with Merlin WP integrated.
-You can then use the [WP Reset](https://wordpress.org/plugins/wp-reset/) plugin to reset and run through more tests.
+You can then use the [Reset WP](https://wordpress.org/plugins/reset-wp/) plugin to reset and run through more tests.

 ## Contributions